 A baby crib will generally last until children reach two or three years of age when they are capable of climbing out the crib themselves (and hence should be moved to a toddler bed to prevent injurious falls).

 Though, with technology nowadays, a baby crib may just last you longer if it can be converted accordingly to accommodate your child’s growth.

 This is the most common type of baby cribs.
 It is essentially what first came into your mind when you think of baby crib – a boxed-like cage with four fixed sides and slats.
-There are twin cribs, too.
+There is version in twin cribs, too.

 A standard baby crib is fixed and cannot be adjusted.
 The design is simple but sturdy so it may be difficult to move this around.

 A standard baby crib is usually the cheapest of all and is a great option for those in a tight budget.

 A convertible baby crib, as its name suggests, is a crib that can be converted into different types of beds.